streamaserver/streama/README.md

 - you need the following directory: `/data/streama` (for windows,that this directory should be on your C: drive)
 - run the app: on a windows, run `grailsw.bat run-war`, on a unix-system, run `./grailsw run-war`
 - navigate to [http://localhost:8080/streama](http://localhost:8080/streama)
+- login using "admin" as both e-mail and password

 The application uses Grails for the REST-API, and AngularJS for the frontend.
 If you don't like grails, you can just use the frontend components and add your own REST-API for handling all the data :)